Getting started -- You can start your plant in a pot about 5-6 inches (13-15 cm) wide.

 Soil -- It prefers fast draining soil.
 I use a mix of about 2 parts coco fiber to 3 parts perlite.
 An alternate mix is 3 parts quality potting soil to 2 parts perlite or coarse horticultural sand.
 In wet-winter areas, use extra perlite or sand.

 The first month after repotting, make sure the original soil ball stays moist (not just the new soil).

-Water -- While it can tolerate drought, it grows best when the soil is kept evenly moist.
+Water -- While it can tolerate drought, it grows best when the soil is kept evenly moist most of the time.

 Light -- It enjoys mostly sunny conditions.
 In hotter conditions, it might need some afternoon shade if it shows signs of stress.

 Climate -- Mature plants reportedly can take take winter temperatures of 12-16°F (-9 to -11°C).
-I recommend protecting your plants from frost for at least the first winter or two.
-It will probably flower soonest if protected from prolonged, hard frosts.
+I recommend protecting your plant from frost for at least the first winter or two.
+Older plants will probably flower soonest if protected from prolonged, hard frosts.

-In hot conditions, it may help to shade the pot, perhaps by placing it inside a second pot made of clay.
+In hotter climates, it may help to shade the pot to keep the roots cooler, perhaps by placing it inside a second pot made of clay.

 Feeding -- It has moderate fertilizer needs.
 Feed about every 2-3 months with a general-purpose fertilizer that contains micronutrients.

 Strange Wonderful Things